-Goals 3: remained the same: Fully engage parents/guardians, students and the community in support of student well-being.
+Goal 3: Remained the same: Fully engage parents/guardians, students and the community in support of student well-being.

-As a result of the engagement you will see the following items reflected in our LCAP: Additional funding for counseling, social emotional learning resources, out of school time learning and intervention for learning acceleration, in-school intervention support through instructional assistants, anti-racism training and guest speakers for our staff and the community.
+As a result of the engagement the following items are reflected in our LCAP: Funding for counseling, social emotional learning resources, Recess 101, out of school time learning and intervention for learning acceleration, in-school intervention support through instructional assistants, guest speakers for our staff and the community.